JeffreyYu2018/personal-websitev3/source/_posts/tokyo-blog-part-ii-teamlab-wandering-and-a-much-awaited-new-years-celebration.md

 featuredImage: /images/asakusa_temple_night.jpg
 comments: true
 ---
-I was walking next to the Drunken Moon Lake at National Taiwan University, when I thought, *wow, what a scenic location to write a blog in.* I mean, just look at this:
+I was walking next to the Drunken Moon Lake at National Taiwan University, when I thought, *wow, what a scenic location to blog at.* I mean, just look at this:

 ![Blogging next to NTU's Drunken Moon Lake](/images/drunken_moon_lake_blogging.jpg)

-> ###### *A drunken lake or a dreamy one?*
+> ###### *A drunken lake ... or a dreamy one?*

 It's also a nice time to reflect on my time here in Taiwan here so far.
-It's only been a day, and I feel like I've seen so much of the city.
-Yet, already I can feel my previous linguistic insecurities popping up again. *Is my Mandarin good enough?
-Do I sound silly?* It seems silly considering I've already been to ACC in Beijing, but it comes up in all my encounters throughout the day, whether it be buying stuff from 7-11 and talking to the store clerk, or literally asking the person sitting on the bench next to me if I could sit down. (*"wo ke yi zuo zai zhe bian ma?"*) Trust me, I'm glad to be experiencing this, as it means that I'm getting out of my comfort zone.
-It'll just take some time to get used to.
-After all, if you get out of your comfort zone enough, then the place that you go to will soon become your new, *expanded* comfort zone.
-Next steps then: playing at the tennis courts!
+It's only been a day, and I feel like I've seen and experienced so much.
+Already I can feel my language-related insecurities popping up again. *Is my Mandarin good enough?
+Do I sound like an idiot?* It seems silly considering I've already been to a Chinese program before, but these thoughts still came up in my encounters throughout the day, whether it be when I talked to the store clerk to buy stuff from 7-Eleven, or even when I asked the person on the bench if I could sit next to her (*"wo ke yi zuo zai zhe bian ma?"*) Trust me, these are good experiences to have, as it means that I'm getting out of my comfort zone.
+After all, if you get out of your comfort zone enough, then you'll expand it.

-That's enough thinking for now.
-Let's flashback to the actual point of this blog: talking about my trip to Tokyo, part II.
-I realized after writing my blog for part I that I really should divide part II into an additional two parts: one for my first week of self traveling in Tokyo and one for my experiences with HUT.
-As a result, I'll talk about my first week of self traveling in this post (part II), and in my next post, I'll talk about my experiences with HUT (part III).
+That's enough reflection for now.
+Let's get back to the actual point of this blog: talking about my trip to Tokyo.
+I realized after writing my blog for part I that I really should divide part II into an additional two parts: one for my first week of self traveling in Tokyo and one for my experiences with Liberal Arts HUT.
+As a result, I'll talk about my week of self traveling in this post (part II), and about my experiences with HUT in part III.

 ![Asakusa Temple at night](/images/asakusa_temple_night.jpg)

-> ###### *Asakusa Temple at night during New Year's.
-I'm pretty sure I wouldn't have found anyone else crazy enough to stand in line for **four** hours to ring in the New Year.
-Perks of self-exploration I guess!*
+> ###### *Asakusa Temple at night.
+I'm pretty sure I wouldn't have found anyone else crazy enough to stand in line in front of it for **four** hour to ring in the New Year.
+Perks of self-exploration!*

 ## The Plan: Tokyo edition